tophefo/IpCamera/README.md

 AMCREST: Use for all current Amcrest Cameras as they support an API as well as ONVIF.

 AXIS: Use for all current Axis Cameras as they support an API as well as ONVIF.

+DAHUA: Use for all current Dahua Cameras as they support an API as well as ONVIF.

 FOSCAM: Use for all current FOSCAM Cameras as they support an API as well as ONVIF.